Do I need a solicitor for my divorce?

 If you own substantial property, you will want to consult a solicitor to make sure that you receive your full entitlement and that the division of property is tax efficient.

-Even if the division of your property is likely to be straightforward, you may wish to seek the assistance of a solicitor to ensure that the agreement reached between you and you spouse is recognised by the divorce court as final and not something to be revisited in the future.
-You do this by setting the terms of your divorce agreement down in a divorce court order which the divorce court will then seal.
+Even if the division of your property is likely to be straightforward, you may wish to seek the assistance of a solicitor to ensure that the agreement reached between you and your spouse is recognised by the divorce court as final and not something to be revisited in the future.
+You do this by setting the terms of your divorce agreement down in a consent order which the divorce court will then seal.

 In Scotland, if the financial agreement is in a registered separation agreement, it doesn't need to be recognised by the court or sealed by the court.